Mega Man: The Power Battle and The Power Fighters: Gameplay

-In the game, players can choose between three playable characters: Mega Man, Proto Man, or Bass.
-The game offers three "stories", which determine which Robot Masters the player will battle against.
-Each story features six Robot Masters from previous Mega Man games: one features opponents from Mega Man 1–2, one from Mega Man 3–6, and one from Mega Man 7.
-During the story, the game selects the players' next opponent using a roulette system.
-Once all six Robot Masters have been defeated, players are transported to Wily's Fortress for a battle against a story-specific sub-boss, followed by a final battle against Doctor Wily.
-Each character has their own unique ending.
+Mega Man: The Power Battle and Mega Man 2: The Power Fighters are fighting games that can be played by a single player or two players cooperatively.
+Players choose between Mega Man, Proto Man, or Bass as their player character; a fourth character, Duo, is playable only in The Power Fighters.
+In each game, players must win six consecutive battles against a predetermined set of Robot Masters drawn from the first seven Mega Man games.
+Once all six have been defeated, the player characters are transported to Wily's Fortress for a penultimate battle against a sub-boss, such as the Yellow Devil, followed by a final battle with Doctor Wily.
+Both games offer three "stories" to choose from, which determine which Robot Masters and sub-boss will appear.
+The list of opponents differs between The Power Battle and The Power Fighters, though some Robot Masters appear in both games.

-The game controls similarly to the main Mega Man games — the player uses one button to jump, and one to fire the character's arm-mounted energy weapon.
-Holding the fire button charges the weapon in order to release a stronger blast.
-Holding down while pressing the jump button makes the character perform a dash, the appearance of which varies between characters.
-Unlike the mainstream Mega Man games, instead of going through an entire stage and fighting the Robot Master as a boss at the end, the player faces the Robot Master immediately, in a fight reminiscent of Capcom's Street Fighter series.
-Defeating a Robot Master earns the player their weapon, which can be switched to by pressing a button.
-Like in most Mega Man games, each Robot Master is weak to another one's weapon, so the player can fight through them in a "rock-paper-scissors"-style.
-The game supports cooperative multiplayer for up to two players.
+The games control similarly to the main Mega Man games — the player uses one button to jump, and one to fire the character's weapon.
+Players can perform a wall jump when at the edge of the screen, while holding the fire button charges the weapon in order to release a stronger blast.
+Holding down while pressing the jump button makes the character perform a dash, the properties of which vary between characters.
+Unlike other Mega Man games, instead of going through an entire stage and fighting the Robot Master as a boss at the end, the player faces the Robot Master immediately.
+Defeating a Robot Master earns the player their special weapon, which can be switched to by pressing a button, though only one character can receive the weapon in co-op play.
+As in most Mega Man games, each opponent is weak to another one's special weapon in the style of "rock-paper-scissors", allowing the player to do more damage by attacking them with the correct weapon.
+Each subsequent opponent is given a progressively larger health meter that must be depleted to win, while player characters' health recovers slightly after each battle.
+If a player's health is depleted, they must insert additional credits to continue playing.